File for adoption

-Following the above form filings, you must respond to a Federal and Central Registers of Missing Children Search Request.
+In addition to filing these forms, you must respond to a Federal and Central Registers of Missing Children Search Request.
 The court will send this to you after you have filed the other forms.
 You must then send your response to the Department of Children and Families (DCF).
-DCF will then perform a search and make sure your intended child was not reported missing.
+DCF will then perform a search and make sure your intended child wasn’t reported missing.

 There is no filing fee for an adoption.
 However, you will need to pay the sheriff or constable for providing notice.
 These costs will vary.

-Everyone whose consent is required if they have not already provided written consent
+- Everyone whose consent is required if they haven’t already provided written consent to the adoption

-The father who was not married to the mother of the child at birth is entitled to notice if he has filed a a claim with DCF saying that he is willing to accept responsibility for the child, or if a court has declared him to be the father.
+- A father who wasn’t married to the mother of the child at birth is entitled to notice if he has filed a claim with DCF saying that he’s willing to accept responsibility for the child, or if a court has declared him to be the father.

-Within 30 days after receiving notice, the Department of Children and Families conduct a “home study” and file a report with the court.
+Within 30 days after receiving notice, DCF will conduct a home study and file a report with the court.
 The home study may also be conducted by a licensed adoption agency.
 The adoptive parents may have to pay a fee.

-The home study can be waived by the court when one of the petitioners is a parent of the child to be adopted.
+The home study can be waived by the court when one of the petitioners is a parent of the child who’s being adopted.